Skip to content

 Business Leaders

 It starts at the top.
-As a business leader, you should set the example for the rest of your team.
+As a business leader, you should set an example for the rest of your team.
 Be transparent.
 Most high-level managers want transparency from their employees; honesty, admitting error, and respect for colleagues.
 But it needs to start with the business leader.
 The last thing you want is for your business to promote double standards.
 Transparent leadership is the key to fostering a culture of trust between leaders and their employees.
 Employees who are kept in the loop and understand their role in the overarching purpose and goals of the company are, understandably, more likely to put their trust in their employer.
 Being a transparent business leader makes you more approachable and, at the end of the day, you will succeed in building a positive work environment.

 Communication

 Communication is key.
 The way you communicate with your team won’t just impact performance, it can have a substantial impact on team morale too.
 A whopping 39% of employees report that they don’t feel appreciated at work.
 Of 30-to-44-year-old employees, 80% find it “considerably annoying” or “a deal breaker” when their boss doesn’t trust or empower them.
 The way you communicate with your team won’t just impact performance.
-It can have a substantial impact on team moral too.
+It can have a substantial impact on team morale too.
 Remind your teams what your end goal is, what the key principles that you base your decisions on are and how they can be a part of bringing the company closer to this vision.

 Better Engagement

 Promoting open communication fosters employees that are more engaged employees are, the more productive their work.
 And a culture that values transparency in the workplace breeds engaged employees.
 When it comes to engaging employees, it’s best to be open about company matters.
-In fact, Harvard Business Review’s 2013 employee engagement survey revealed that 70% of those surveyed say they’re most engaged when senior leadership continually updates and communicates company strategy.
+Harvard Business Review’s 2013 employee engagement survey revealed that 70% of those surveyed say they’re most engaged when senior leadership continually updates and communicates company strategy.
 Being transparent in your workplace is the best way to build credibility.
 Being completely honest and approachable will ultimately give your employees a great sense of trust that leads to a more unified team and a healthier work culture.

 Admit Error

 Admitting fault is seen as a strength rather than a weakness.
 It earns respect.
 The more open and honest you are about admitting error, the higher the chance of resolving it quickly without getting into major trouble.
-Be sure to admit error and encourage other team members to do so.
+Be sure to admit errors and encourage other team members to do so.

 Relationships